Jay’s Journey for Cerebral Palsy

 Cells4Life Stem Cell Storage

 Having heard about the pioneering studies being conducted at Duke University, Shilpa investigated the possibilities associated with cord blood banking.
 They decided that they would save the baby’s cord blood should she and Raj choose to have another baby.
-The trials at Duke have shown cord blood can reverse the symptoms of cerebral palsy and the family wanted to secure that chance for Jay.
+The trials at Duke have shown cord blood may reverse some of the symptoms of cerebral palsy and the family wanted to secure that chance for Jay.
 Eventually Shilpa did become pregnant again.
 Kairav was delivered safely into the world, a beautiful healthy baby boy, his cord blood was collected and safely stored with leading cord blood bank Cells4Life.

 The trials at Duke had previously only been open to children who had cerebral palsy and had their own cord blood banked.
 However, in November 2015 Duke began a phase 1 trial using sibling cord blood.
 Shilpa applied to get Jay on the trial and he was accepted to be part of a larger trial in 2017.
-The family will be heading over to the United States next year.

 The NHS is unable to fund the majority of therapies that Jay attends.
-Therefore it is up to the family to provide these.
+Therefore it was up to the family to provide these.
 Jay travels around the world to access the best therapies for his needs, these therapies are expensive.

 CME / Medek Physiotherapy for Cerebral Palsy